 Nowadays, data protection is a significant consideration for consumers when interacting with a business.
-A recent study shows 74% of consumers are now more alarmed than ever about their privacy.
+A recent study shows that 74% of consumers are now more alarmed than ever about their privacy.
 Besides, 49% don't give companies credit for doing enough when it comes to data privacy and protection.
-Such concerns leave businesses no choice but to enhance their security with the most advanced tools and measures.
+Such concerns leave businesses no choice but to enhance their data security with the most advanced tools and measures.

 What is encryption?

 Data encryption is one of the most commonly used methods for protecting sensitive data.
 It is the temporary data translation into a unique and unreadable code or ciphertext.